Younan Nowzaradan: Education and medical career

-Nowzaradan was born and raised in Tehran, Iran, and is an Assyrian.
+Nowzaradan was born and raised in Tehran, Iran.
 In 1970, he graduated from the University of Tehran with a Doctor of Medicine degree.
 He then moved to the United States.
-He participated in the Medical Orientation Program at Saint Louis University in 1971 and completed a Rotating Surgical Internship at St. John Hospital (operated by St. John Providence Health System) in Detroit, Michigan.
+He participated in the Medical Orientation Program at Saint Louis University in 1971 and completed a Rotating Surgical Internship at St. John Hospital (operated by St. John Providence Health System) in Detroit.
 Nowzaradan is a fellow of the American College of Surgeons.